marcosbitetti/aframe-local-network/README.md

 VR devices need secure connections ([HTTPS](https://en.wikipedia.org/wiki/HTTPS)) to run.

 That projects use a self [signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate), it implies to the warning when the brownser opens the address on the first time.

+## Websocket

+Websocket are forwarded on `https://[you ip address]/ws`.

+You can change this route on `nginx.config` to better fit your needs.